 Once you’ve got your base, make sure it is cleaned and dried thoroughly.
-Depending where you buy your celery, it can have dirt and other debris stuck to it.
+Depending on where you buy your celery, it can have dirt and other debris stuck to it.

-Using some cold, clean water, rinse off the celery base and then use a cloth to wipe it clean.
+Using some cold, clean water, rinse off the celery base, and then use a cloth to wipe it clean.
 Pay particular attention to the bits in between the stalks as you might find dirt (or sometimes even little bugs!) inside there.

 Rinsing off your celery is important as it will reduce the risk of cross-contamination from diseases found in the grower’s soil and your soil.

 Find a shallow dish and fill it with clean water.
-You should make sure the water comes about a third of the way up your celery stalk.
+You should make sure the water comes about a third of the way up to your celery stalk.

 The best dish to use for this is a saucer or the bottom of a plant pot as you want to make sure you have enough water in there so the base can soak it up but you don’t want it to be too deep.